Lucky Thirteen (Neil Young album)

 Lucky Thirteen is a compilation album by Canadian / American musician Neil Young, released in 1993.
-It contains thirteen of Young's Geffen-era songs between 1982 and 1988, including four tracks that were previously unreleased, and three that are slightly different edits to their original versions.
+It contains thirteen of Young's Geffen-era songs between 1982 and 1988, including five tracks that were previously unreleased, and three that are slightly different edits to their original versions.

 It was the first Neil Young album (solo or otherwise) not to be distributed by Warner Music Group.
 Two years after Young's departure from Geffen, the label, originally distributed by Warner Bros.
 Records, was sold to MCA Music Entertainment.
 Young's Geffen-era recordings, now owned by Universal Music Group, represent the only works in his catalog that are not owned by Warner Music Group, with which he has had a long-standing relationship, dating to when his first band Buffalo Springfield was signed to Atco Records (which was actually not a sister label to WBR at the time of the signing, only becoming so in 1967).